 We hope the following links to outside sources may provide helpful information.

 Hawaii State Judiciary provides the following resources:

-Legal Aid Society of Hawaii has information on divorce, including residency requirements, and a brochure on divorce issues you might face if you or your spouse are in the military.
+Legal Aid Society of Hawaii has information on divorce and a brochure on divorce issues you might face if you or your spouse are in the military.

 WomensLaw.org is unrelated to the above organizations and cannot vouch for the accuracy of their sites.
 We provide these links for your information only.